open-power-ref-design-toolkit/os-services/osa/dbaas/dbimage-builder/README.rst

 **dbimage-make.sh** runs across three nodes:

-- The **Deployer** node where dbimage-make.sh is installed which must be installed with Ubuntu 16.04.
-There is no processor specific requirement.  dbimage-make.sh provides orchestration for image building which occurs on a user provided **DIB VM** and image registration with a user specified **OpenStack controller** node, so the Deployer node must have network connectivity with these two nodes.
+- The **Deployer** node where dbimage-make.sh is installed.
+This node must be installed with Ubuntu 16.04.  *Promptless sudo access* must be provided for the user account excluding root that will invoke the toolkit.
+If the toolkit is invoked as root, then it must be installed under */root/*.
+There is no processor specific requirement for this node.  dbimage-make.sh provides orchestration for image building which occurs on a user provided **DIB VM** and image registration with a user specified **OpenStack controller** node, so the Deployer node must have network connectivity with these two nodes.
 There is no requirement that the DIB VM and controller nodes have network connectivity